KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the base class for all the exceptions that are thrown when an error occurs while reading event log related information.

-    throw [System.Diagnostics.Eventing.Reader.EventLogException]::New("Represents the base class for all the exceptions that are thrown when an error occurs while reading event log related information.")
+    throw [System.Diagnostics.Eventing.Reader.EventLogException]::New('Represents the base class for all the exceptions that are thrown when an error occurs while reading event log related information.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Diagnostics.Eventing.Reader.EventLogException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Diagnostics.Eventing.Reader.EventLogException.aspx)